gramener/gramex/README.rst

 On **Windows or Mac**:

+1. Download and install `Git for Windows`_
-1. Download and install `Anaconda`_ 4.0.0 or later -- `update Anaconda`_ if required
+2. Download and install `Anaconda`_ 4.0.0 or later -- `update Anaconda`_ if required
-2. On a Mac, download and install `Xcode`_
+3. On a Mac, download and install `Xcode`_
-3. Run ``pip install --upgrade --ignore-installed http://code.gramener.com/s.anand/gramex/repository/archive.tar.bz2?ref=master``
+4. Run ``pip install --upgrade --ignore-installed http://code.gramener.com/s.anand/gramex/repository/archive.tar.bz2?ref=master``
    (replace ``master`` with ``dev`` for the development version)

 Uninstall